colorchestra/ansible-wordpress-deployment/README.md

 - MariaDB runs on the host and is used by all Wordpress instances
 - Dehydrated provides Letsencrypt integration
 - Volumes are mounted to the host for easy access to site data
+- Each site gets a system user with SFTP access to their webroot

 ## Project status
 As of now (2020-05-01), this project is in a working state, but has not been tested on a larger scale.
 There are still improvements to be made (see "To do"), but it can be used just fine in its current state.